 Get to the root of the problem... 〰 If wrinkles and dark circles are among your skin concerns then ginseng is the ingredient for you!
 Swipe to find out more about this superstar ingredient!
 Have you tried a ginseng skincare product before? 〰 #kbeauty #skincare #koreanskincare #asianbeauty #skincareroutine #healthyskin #beautycommunity #ginseng #ginsengkorea #ginsengcream #onlygoodskindaysahead

 Ginseng isn’t a new skincare innovation either, though Cho says a certain extraction method will likely boost its popularity in the New Year.

 “I finally found a brand called Danahan.
 They harvest their ginseng every four years and ferment it,” she said.
 “And they extract from the seed instead of the root.
 Most brands focus on the root.
 You can put flower petals into a formula, but it’s not really going to do much.
 But if you get to the seed, it’s sort of a game-changer in terms of anti-aging.”

-Ahead, six products to try if you’re already excited about next year’s forecast.
+Ahead, eight products to try if you’re already excited about next year’s forecast.

 This cream toner is infused with avocado extract and other natural seed oils to ensure the moisture in your skin actually stays put.

 Lightweight and infused with white leaf tea water to strengthen the skin barrier, this two-fer eliminates cleanser buildup (like a toner) and hydrates (like a moisturizer) in one easy step.